 - Part C: Contraction [Optional] (39 minutes) (vimeo version) (mp4 version)

-- Discussion Option A: Software Patents
+- Discussion Option B: Software Patents

 - Europe: European Patent Office, “Hardware and Software”